Gradient-Variation Regret Bounds for Unconstrained Online Learning: Fully-adaptive Gradient-Variation Bounds

 Ideally, we would set $\epsilon$ in terms of $\norm{u}$ and $\gamma$ in terms of $G$, so that these low-order terms would correspond to the appropriate units of $G\norm{u}$.
 Nonetheless, observe that we may set these parameters naively (e.g, $\epsilon=\gamma=1$) without significantly impacting the main terms in the bound.

-\pref{thm:simple-optimistic} significantly improves the prior work attempting for fully-adaptive gradient-variation regret~\citep{wang2025parameter}, $\Otilde\big(\norm{u}^2\sqrt{V_T^{\smash{+}}} + L^2\norm{u}^4 + G\norm{u}^3 + G^2\norm{u}^2 + G^2\sqrt{\sumtT \norm{\gt}}\big)$, surpassing theirs in both the \mbox{leading} terms and constant penalties.
-Moreover,~\pref{alg:simple-optimistic} is relatively \emph{simple} compared to alternative \mbox{approaches} and analyses~\citep{cutkosky2024fully} because it lets us immediately apply existing parameter-free regularization strategies~---~all we had to do was add an additional quadratic regularizer.
+\pref{thm:simple-optimistic} strictly improves over the previous best-known bound for fully-adaptive gradient-variation regret $\Otilde\big(\norm{u}^2\sqrt{V_T^{\smash{+}}} + L^2\norm{u}^4 + G\norm{u}^3 + G^2\norm{u}^2 + G^2\sqrt{\sumtT \norm{\gt}}\big)$ from \citet{wang2025parameter}, improving both the leading terms and constant penalties.
+Moreover,~\pref{alg:simple-optimistic} is relatively \emph{simple} compared to alternative approaches and analyses~\citep{cutkosky2024fully} because it lets us immediately apply existing parameter-free regularization strategies---all we had to do was add an additional quadratic regularizer.

-\paragraph{Efficiency issue.} While~\pref{alg:simple-optimistic} is conceptually simple, unfortunately solving for the update \mbox{can be inefficient.} At each round, we can easily determine the direction of $w_{t+1}$, but need to solve an equation for its norm which can take the form:
+\paragraph{Computational efficiency.} Although~\pref{alg:simple-optimistic} is conceptually simple, computing the update requires careful implementation to ensure computational efficiency.
+In each round the direction of $w_{t+1}$ is straightforward to obtain, but its magnitude must be determined by solving an equation that, in general, admits no closed-form solution and requires a line search.
+Fortunately, our algorithm guarantees that $\norm{w_{t+1}}$ remains close to $\norm{w_t}$, so one can efficiently search for $\norm{w_{t+1}}$ within a small interval around $\norm{w_t}$ to achieve a sufficiently small approximation error.
+The following proposition states useful constraints for computing $w_{t+1}$, with full details deferred to~\pref{app:efficiency}. \begin{restatable}{myProp}{Efficiency} Algorithm~\ref{alg:simple-optimistic} guarantees that, for any $t\in[T]$, the direction of $w_{t+1}$ is \mbox{determined by} Moreover, denoting $\alpha\coloneq\alpha_\tpp$, $V\coloneq\Vbar_{t+1}$, and $M\coloneq\hat{M}_{t+1}$ the magnitude of $w_{t+1}$ satisfies

-where $C_0$, $C_1$, and $C_2$, are positive constants.
-The above equation yields no simple closed-form solution in terms of $\norm{\wtpp}$ and may require $O(\Log{1/\epsilon})$ iterations to compute an $\epsilon$-approximate solution in general.
-We provide a concrete discussion on this point in \pref{app:efficiency}.
-Nevertheless, given the conceptual simplicity of the algorithm and its analysis, we believe the virtual clipping argument could be of independent interest.
+\end{restatable} \pref{prop:efficiency} implies that, at each round, the direction of $w_{t+1}$ is determined exactly, and the norm of $w_{t+1}$ lies in an interval of length at most $O(G/\beta)$.
+This interval can be efficiently searched via binary search to obtain an $\epsilon$-approximate solution.
+For example, to achieve up to $\epsilon=O(1/T)$ accuracy, it suffices to use $O(\log T)$ iterations to check the above 1-D equation per round, \mbox{leading} to an overall $O(d + \log T)$ per-round time complexity, which actually improves upon the $O(d\log^2 T)$ complexity of the ensemble method of~\citet{wang2025parameter}, while also avoiding their assumption of \mbox{a \emph{known} Lipschitz constant.} Hence, our approach improves the state-of-the-art both in terms of regret and computational overhead.
+Given the conceptual simplicity of the algorithm and its analysis, we believe this approach will be of independent interest for Lipschitz adaptivity in online learning.